 Good for Business

-Two thirds of employers reported a significant impact on recruitment and retention within their organisation.
+An independent study found that more than 80% of London Living Wage employers believe that implementing the real Living Wage had enhanced the quality of the work of their staff.
+Two thirds of employers reported a significant impact on recruitment and retention within their organisation, while absenteeism had fallen by 25% on average.
 70% of employers felt that the Living Wage had increased consumer awareness of their organisation’s commitment to be an ethical employer.

 Good for Society

-The Living Wage campaign was launched in 2001 by parents in East London, who were frustrated that working two minimum wage jobs left no time for family life.
+The Living Wage campaign was launched in 2001 by parents in East London, many of whom were working working two minimum wage jobs and still not able to make ends meet.